truenas/middleware/docs/userguide/truenas_services.rst

 #.
 Test the connection from a client using a utility such as `Filezilla <https://filezilla-project.org/>`_.

-In the example shown in Figure 11.6b, a user has input the following information into the Filezilla client:
+In the example shown in :numref:`Figure %s: Connecting Using Filezilla <filezilla1>`, a user has input the following information into the Filezilla client:

 * IP address of the TrueNAS® server: *192.168.1.113*